 Since March 2011, Syria has been in the throes of a conflict that has forced more than half of all Syrians to leave their homes.
-An estimated 4.9 million Syrians have fled the country and more than 6 million are internally displaced.
-The crisis, described as the worst humanitarian disaster of our time, has caused untold suffering for Syrian men, women and children.
+An estimated 5 million Syrians have fled the country and more than 6 million are internally displaced.
+The crisis, described as the worst humanitarian disaster of our time with more than 13 million people in need of assistance, has caused untold suffering for Syrian men, women and children.

 The United Nations Special Envoy for Syria, Mr. Staffan de Mistura, is working tirelessly to bring the parties to the negotiating table and an end to the war.

-The Special Envoy has convened the parties to the United Nations Office at Geneva for intra-Syrian talks.
-Rounds were held on these dates:
+The Special Envoy has convened the parties to the United Nations Office at Geneva for the next round of intra-Syrian talks on the 10th of July 2017.
+Previous rounds were held on these dates:

 - From 23 February to 3 March 2017